mautic/user-documentation/docs/contacts/preference_center.rst

 .. vale on

-When creating or editing an Email, you can select the Preference Center page from the list as shown:
+When creating or editing an Email, you can select the Preference Center Page from the list as shown:

 .. image:: images/pref5.png
     :align: center
-    :alt: Screenshot of Preference
+    :alt: Screenshot of Preference Center select box when creating an Email

 |

-Keep in mind that your mail must use the same language as the Preference Center landing page - if not, default Preference Center will be shown.
+Keep in mind that your mail must use the same language as the Preference Center landing page - if not, Mautic shows the default Preference Center.

-Now when the email is sent, all recipients will be able to click the :doc:`Unsubscribe link</configuration/variables>` ``{unsubscribe_text}`` and ``{unsubscribe_url}`` and the new Preference Center page will be displayed.
+Now when sending the Email, all recipients can click the Unsubscribe link provided in the ``{unsubscribe_text}`` and ``{unsubscribe_url}`` variables, taking them to the new Preference Center.

 .. image:: images/pref6.png
     :align: center
-    :alt: Screenshot of Preference
+    :alt: Screenshot of Preference Center as a Contact

 |

-If no Preference Center page is selected in an Email, the default page is displayed.
+If you don't select a Preference Center in an Email, Mautic uses the default Preference Center styled with the default Theme.

 .. image:: images/unsubscribe.png
     :align: center